Monday, March 24, 2008

 2. Life works unfairly in my favour: I have a house to live in, I have in-house laundry facilities, and roommates who share their food, people who paid for me at restaurants, and so much more.

 3. $6 a day for living costs is nearly impossible to do anyway.
-That is not an excuse for my failures, but a further realization that it is ridiculous that people must live this way.
+That is not an excuse for my failures,

 I did spend way less money than I usually do.
 My bank account is a little happier, and that visa bill is just not as big as it usually is.
 Also I made some fantastic money saving bread like this.